ABC with Kenny G

-ABC with Kenny G is a Canadian animated television series developed and produced at Big Bad Boo Studios in Vancouver.
+ABC with Kenny G is a Canadian animated series developed and produced at Big Bad Boo Studios in Vancouver.
 The musical ABC series is a spin-off from 16 Hudson.
 The series is about Kensington, Lili's cat from 16 Hudson, who dresses up as a singer and goes down to the Milk & Cookies Jazz club at night, when the humans are sleeping, to teach his animal friends the ABCs.
 Marcus Mosley is the main performer in the role of Kensington.
 He is a gospel singer based in Vancouver.

 ABC with Kenny G is created and directed by Shabnam Rezaei and airs on TVOKids, Ici Radio-Canada Télé, Knowledge Kids and TFO.